-The Moccasin Mountains are two very small island ranges located just North of Lewistown MT.
-There are two distinct sets of mountains called the North and South Moccasins.
+The Moccasin Mountains consist of two very small island ranges located just North of Lewistown MT.
+The two distinct sets of mountains are called the North and South Moccasins.
 Neither range is very large and the highest peaks are at about 5,400 ft. in the North Moccasins and 5,800 in the South Moccasins.
-As with the Judith Mountains, there is a road to the top of the highest peak in the South Moccasins where there are various telecommunications towers.
+As with the nearby Judith Mountains, there is a road to the top of the highest peak in the South Moccasins where there are various telecommunications towers.
 However, this is not as extensive of an array as on top of Judith Peak and the access road is not nearly as well defined.

 There are few if any marked hiking trails in these ranges so the Moccasin Mountains are probably best explored by vehicle.
 Both the North and South have roads that run through and around them.
 For most people the main attraction of visiting the Moccasins is the mining ghost town on Kendall.
 The town contains several significant remains; a general store,many crumbled foundations and much of the foundation of a two story building that served several purposes including as the town bank.
 The solid, thick walled bank vault stands in the center of the building.
 Steel I beams support the roof and would have helped to prevent break-in.